-* There are two events in 2021 which will not allow caddies for all divisions, that is the NB3 JGNC Central Florida Qualifier and the NB3 JGNC New Mexico Qualifier.
-Caddies for these two events will only be allowed for the Boys 13 & Under and the Girls 13 & Under.
+* There is one event in 2022 which will not allow caddies for all divisions, that is the NB3 JGNC Central Florida Qualifier.
+Caddies for this event will only be allowed for the Boys 13 & Under and the Girls 13 & Under.

 What exemptions does the SSJC offer?

 For more information on exemptions and how our tournaments can benefit you, click here.

 Additionally, each tournament information page within the schedule will have "What's At Stake" for that specific tournament so each player is aware of what they are playing for before going into the tournament.

 Do I need to submit a Proof of Birth before playing in an SSJC event?